Bernardo-MG/spring-web-service-maven-archetype/src/main/resources/archetype-resources/readme.md

 ${symbol_pound}${symbol_pound} Usage

-The generated war can be run thanks to Spring Boot:
+To run the project locally use the following Maven command:

 ```
-java -jar project.war
+mvn spring-boot:run
 ```

-Just change the name for your WAR's name.

-Afterwards the project will be available at http://localhost:8080
+Then you can query at http://localhost:8080/entity.

 ${symbol_pound}${symbol_pound} Collaborate